Bach Thao Park - Hanoi Botanical Garden

 How to get there

-Located behind Ho Chi Minh Mausoleum and close by West Lake, it just takes one less than 5 minutes to visit the botanical garden from Sword Lake or Hanoi Old Quarter by taxi, and very few minutes to walk from West Lake.
+Conveniently located behind the Ho Chi Minh Mausoleum and close to West Lake, travelers can reach the botanical garden in less than 5 minutes by taxi from Sword Lake or Hanoi's Old Quarter, and a short walk from West Lake will also take you there easily.

 Photo by @ThienTran